All Share (J203) = 112 197

 What Time Does the Forex Market Open in South Africa?

-What Time Does Forex Market Open SA
+What time Does Market Open SA Banner

-What time does the Forex market open in South Africa is a good question as essentially the South African forex market typically opens at 9:00 AM South African Standard Time (SAST) and closes at 5:30 PM (SAST).
-However, some forex brokers may offer extended trading hours.
-The market is open 24 hours a day in different parts of the world, from 5 p.m.
-EST on Sunday until 4 p.m.
-EST on Friday.
+What time does the Forex market open in South Africa is a good question, as essentially the South African forex market typically opens at 9:00 AM South African Standard Time (SAST) and closes at 5:30 PM (SAST).

-In this article you will learn:
+In this in-depth guide, you’ll learn:

 • Forex Market Times